mia1rab/Chocolate-Chip-Cookies/README.md

   8 to 10 minutes.
 - Remove from oven, and let cool on baking sheet 1 to 2 minutes.
 - Transfer to a wire rack, and let cool completely.
+- Have a drink (cranberry and vodka of course)!

 ##Storage Directions
 - Store cookies in an airtight container at room temperature up to 1 week.